vegidio/ffmpeg-downloader/README.md

 - `IsSystemInstalled()`: Checks whether FFmpeg is already installed on the system by the user.
 If it returns `true`, you likely don't need to download FFmpeg, as you can use the version available in the system's `PATH`.
 - `IsStaticallyInstalled(<name>)`: Checks whether FFmpeg was previously installed using **ffmpeg-downloader**.
 It returns the installation path and `true` if found; otherwise, it returns an empty string and `false`.
 - `Download(<name>)`: Downloads the latest version of FFmpeg to the system.
 If successful, it returns the installation path and `nil`; otherwise, it returns an empty string and an `error`.

+---

+- `GetFFmpegPath(<name>)`: Uses all the three functions above to return the path to the FFmpeg executable: it first checks if FFmpeg is installed in the system, then looks for a static installation.
+If neither is found, it returns an empty string.

 You can find a working example in the [example](example) folder.